Throwing Axes at BATL

-Things begin with practice and instruction (no experience necessary!) from BATL’s expert coaches before starting a round robin and group playoff tournament.
+Things begin with practise and instruction (no experience necessary!) from BATL’s expert coaches before starting a round-robin and group playoff tournament.
 Nothing we do would be possible without the amazing people we have working with us.
 We hire some of the most talented, fun and friendly individuals that you’ll ever have the pleasure to meet, and our staff will be with you through every step of your axe throwing event.
 Looking for tips before heading to your nearest BATL location?
 See below for the top tips to make you a pro in no time!

 1. Your Axe Throwing Stance and the Basics

-- Always have your foot forward, which is opposite of your dominant hand
+- Always have your foot forward, which is opposite of your dominant hand.

 - When you throw, make sure you lean in (forward) and follow through.

 - Keep your arms fully straight and eyes level with your target on the board.